Blendify/blender-manual/blender_docs/manual/compositing/types/color/z_combine.rst

 In this noodle
 (you may click the little expand-o-matic icon in the bottom right to view it to full size), we mix a render scene with a flat image.
-In the side view of the scene, the purple cube is 10 units away from camera, and the gray ball is 20.
+In the side view of the scene, the purple cube is 10 units away from the camera, and the gray ball is 20.
-The 3D cursor is about 15 units away from camera.
+The 3D cursor is about 15 units away from the camera.
 We Z-in the image at a location of 15, thus inserting it in-between the cube and the ball.
 The resulting image appears to have the cube on the table.